KiDS-1000 cosmology: Combined second- and third-order shear statistics: Conclusions

-For future analysis, we leave the optimisation of the IA and baryonic feedback modelling.
-Especially interesting would be a more physically motivated description of the baryon feedback processes, which are identical for power and bispectrum.
+We leave the optimisation of the IA and baryonic feedback modelling for future analysis.
+An especially interesting improvement would be a more physically motivated description of the baryon feedback processes, which are identical for power and bispectrum.
 As all baryon feedback models rely on hydro simulations, we have to use the same simulations for power and bispectrum.
-Furthermore, although we found that the reduced shear and limber approximation is sufficient for a KiDS-1000 analysis we probably have to model these effects for future Stage IV surveys.
+Furthermore, although we found that the reduced shear and limber approximation is sufficient for a KiDS-1000 analysis, we probably have to model these effects for future Stage IV surveys.
 Lastly, we ignore the effect of source clustering for this work.
-Although \cite{Gatti2023_SC} found it to be relevant for third-order weak lensing statistics based on convergence mass maps, we expect it to be less important for our analysis, which uses shear catalogues and no mass map reconstruction.
+Although \cite{Gatti2023_SC} found it relevant for third-order weak lensing statistics based on convergence mass maps, we expect it to be less critical for our analysis, which uses shear catalogues and no mass map reconstruction.
 For future Stage IV surveys, this needs to be investigated.

 \begin{appendix}